albar965/littlenavmap-manual/README.md

 *   `Show Flight Plan`.
 Either manually in a menu item or after loading.
 *   Centering a Google Earth KML/KMZ file after loading

-This allows to have a quick look at an airport or navaid during flight.
-To get back to the aircraft use `Map Position Back` and enable `Show Aircraft` again.
+This allows a quick inspection of an airport or navaid during flight.
+To display the aircraft again use `Map Position Back` and enable `Show Aircraft`.

 #### Show Aircraft Trail {#show-aircraft-trail}